Mannequin: Shop display

 The first female mannequins, made of papier-mâché, were made in France in the mid-19th century.
 Mannequins were later made of wax to produce a more lifelike appearance.
 In the 1920s, wax was supplanted by a more durable composite made with plaster.

 Modern day mannequins are made from a variety of materials, the primary ones being fiberglass and plastic.
 The fiberglass mannequins are usually more expensive than the plastic ones, tend to be not as durable, but are significantly more realistic.
 Plastic mannequins, on the other hand, are a relatively new innovation in the mannequin field and are built to withstand the hustle of customer foot traffic usually witnessed in the store they are placed in.

 Mannequins are used primarily by retail stores as in-store displays or window decoration.
 However, many online sellers also use them to display their products for their product photos (as opposed to using a live model).

 Use by artists

 Renaissance artist Fra Bartolomeo invented the full-scale articulated mannequin (more properly known as lay figure) as an aid in drawing and painting draped figures.
 In 18th-century England, lay-figures are known to have been owned by portrait painters such as Joshua Reynolds, Thomas Gainsborough, and Arthur Devis for the arrangement of conversation pieces.

 Medical education

+In healthcare simulation, the preferred spelling is manikin.
 Anatomical models such as ivory manikins were used by doctors in the 17th century to study medical anatomy and as a teaching aid for pregnancy and childbirth.
 Each figure could be opened up to reveal internal organs and sometimes fetuses.
 There are only 180 known surviving ancient medical manikins worldwide.